Dynamical Hartree-Fock-Bogoliubov Approximation of Interacting Bosons: Background and Main Result

 Using the Baker-Campbell Hausdorff formula, one can show

-In this context, $\phi$ is called the condensate wave-function and the Fock space marginal associated to the scheme $e^{-\sqrt{N}\mathcal{A}(\phi_t)}\Omega$ where $\phi_t$ satisfies the cubic NLS offers a first-order (mean-field) approximation to exact evolution of the coherent state in trace norm; see \cite{RS}.
-However, to track the exact dynamics in Fock space, we need to introduce the pair excitation function $k(x, y)=k(y, x)$ and its corresponding quadratic operator $\mathcal{B}(k)$ with kernel
+In this context, $\phi$ is called the condensate wave function and the Fock space marginal associated with the approximation scheme $e^{-\sqrt{N}\mathcal{A}(\phi_t)}\Omega$ where $\phi_t =\phi(t)$ satisfies the cubic NLS offers a first-order (mean-field) approximation to exact evolution of the coherent state in trace norm; see \cite{RS}.
+However, to track the exact dynamics in Fock space, a first-order approximation is not sufficient.
+We need to introduce the pair excitation function $k(x, y)=k(y, x)$ and its corresponding quadratic operator $\mathcal{B}(k)$, called the squeezed operator, given by

-From the pair excitation we concoct a new approximation scheme, which is a second-order correction\footnote{In the mathematical physics literature, $e^{\mathcal{B}}$ is called the infinite dimensional Segal-Shale-Weil representation of the double cover of the group of symplectic matrices of integral operators.
-The elements of the corresponding $C^\ast$-algebra are called \emph{Bogoliubov transformations} (cf. chapter 4 of \cite{Folland} and chapter 11 of \cite{DezGer}). } to the mean-field approximation, given by
+From the pair excitation function, we concoct a new approximation scheme, a second-order correction\footnote{In the mathematical physics literature, $e^{\mathcal{B}}$ is called the infinite-dimensional Segal-Shale-Weil representation of the double cover of the group of symplectic matrices of integral operators.
+The elements of the corresponding $C^\ast$-algebra are called Bogoliubov transformations (cf. Chapter 4 of \cite{Folland} and Chapter 11 of \cite{DezGer}). } to the mean-field approximation, given by

-where $\bigchi(t)$ is some phase factor to be determined.
-With some appropriate choice of evolution equations for $\phi$ and $k$ we will later see that (\ref{approx}) will indeed allow use to track the exact dynamics of the evolution of quasi-free state in Fock space.
+where $\chi(t)$ is some phase factor to be determined.
+With an appropriate choice of evolution equations for $\phi$ and $k$, we will see that \eqref{approx} will indeed allows us to track the exact dynamics of the evolution of quasifree states in Fock space.
+Hence we also refer to \eqref{approx} as the quasifree approximation.